MarcNickl/REV_Light_Meter/README.md

 - XY Button to switch light meter from lux to XY Chroma (requiring a 2 second press)
 - Modifyer buttom (basicly an if this then that changing speed to iso and magic to menu also apiture to relative EV)
 - HUE° and Satudation

+# Licence

+This is a personal project for a problem that I would like to fix for my workflow.
+If you see a problem with the code please git in contact all sugestions are welcome.
+The code maybe be freely copied for non-commerical purposes.